 • (R) R Markdown for reporting and Shiny for web apps

-Apart from these technologies, we need to keep our heads up for the rapid intake of Julia and Scala, which are much more optimised over Python.
+Apart from these technologies, we need to keep our heads up for the rapid intake of Julia and Scala, which seem to be more optimised over Python.

 - Can you also recommend me XYZ (blogs, tools, data science resources, programming learning materials, etc.)?

-Sure, check out my great list of recommendations.
+Sure, have a look at my great list of recommendations.

 - Favourite entertainment website?

-SoundCloud (as mentioned in my previous answer).
-I realise it is not only my main entertainment website since 2012 but a permanent source of joy through everyday fresh tunes that I like.
-Because of this site, I was able to find a lot of artists, friends and sources of influence, such as CruciA or synx that play a huge part in my life.
+SoundCloud for music and Twitter/Hackernews for online discussions.
+Talking about SoundCloud, I realised it is not only my main entertainment website since 2012 but a permanent source of joy through everyday fresh tunes that I like.
+Thanks to this orange cloud, I could find many artists, friends and sources of influence, such as Aika, CruciA, synx and Souhex, who play a huge part in my life.

 In my free time, I want to be more active on the site and start sharing more of my own creations.